AbhishekGoswam1/30-days-JS-Chai-aur-Code/README.md

 ## Day 5
-### On the fourth day of this challenge, we focused on practicing code related to "Functions".
+### On the fifth day of this challenge, we focused on practicing code related to "Functions".
 ### These are the following tasks that I completed on day 5:

 1. **Task 1:** Function Declaration